reduxjs/redux/docs/recipes/WritingTests.md

 The general advice for testing an app using Redux is as follows:

 - Use integration tests for everything working together.
 I.e. for a React app using Redux, render a `<Provider>` with a real store instance wrapping the component/s being tested.
 Interactions with the page being tested should use real Redux logic, with API calls mocked out so app code doesn't have to change, and assert that the UI is updated appropriately.
-- Use basic unit tests _where fitting_ for pure functions that deserve it.
-I.e. particularly complex reducers or selectors.
+- If needed, use basic unit tests for pure functions such as particularly complex reducers or selectors.
 However, in many cases, these are just implementation details that are covered by integration tests instead.

 :::tip